 PhysiCell is licensed under the (3-Clause) BSD License.
 It is GPL v2 and v3 compatible, and suitable for commercial use in many circumstances.

 PhysiCell is an academic/scientific code, and it should not be used as the basis for individual medical decisions.
 (That's what peer review, clinical trials, and FDA oversight are for!)
 Always consult your physician when making medical decisions.

 BioFVM is available for download at SourceForge.
 Each download includes a tutorial and code examples.

 |Version||Release Date||Download link|

 |Notes: First public release|

 For support, please contact Paul Macklin.

-If you plan to use PhysiCell in a grant proposal, please consider including Paul Macklin as a consultant for more dedicated support.
+If you plan to use PhysiCell in a grant proposal, please consider including Paul Macklin as a Co-I or consultant for more dedicated support.